DevCycleHQ/devcycle-docs/docs/sdk/features/realtime-updates.md

 This article serves to explain how the SDKs handle realtime updates triggered by changes to your features from the DevCycle dashboard.

 DevCycle leverages Server-Sent Events (SSE) to notify the SDKs that their config has changed and that they should fetch a new config.
-When a change to a feature (targeting rules, variable values, etc.) has been saved, our servers send a SSE to anyone subscribed to that project and triggers the SDK to request a new config from DevCycle.
+When a change to a feature (targeting rules, variable values, etc.) has been saved, our servers send an SSE to anyone subscribed to that project and trigger the SDK to request a new config from DevCycle.

 ### Client-Side SDK